selectstriker2/selectstriker2.github.io/adventures/blackthorn.md

 A cool breeze blows through the treetops as you and your companions rest for the night.
 That is until an injured Gnarley Ranger stumbles into your camp, covered in a black oily substance, and collapses at your feet.
 APL 2-4

+### Below the Forest Floor
+The players investigate a recent sink hole and run into some unusual creatures APL 4-6

 ### Night Calls
+The eastern Gnarley Rangers, now calling themselves "Oakleaf", have selected their new commander - Valinor Oakleaf - after the last remaining Ranger Knight went missing on an expedition deep into the Gnarley.
+Given your growing reputation in the Gnarley you have been called to a meeting with Valinor at his eastern Gnarley camp.
+Who knows what mission he has in mind for you.

-APL 3-6
+APL 4-6

 ### The Black Circle
 Strange creatures have been spotted near an old hovel deep in the Gnarley Forest.
-The Gnarley Rangers have requested assistance investigating the area
+The Gnarley Rangers have requested assistance investigating the area and removing any threat that may be around.
 APL 4-6

-### Below the Forest Floor
-The players investigate a recent sink hole and run into some unusual creatures APL 4-6

 ### Remnants of Blackthorn